EclesioMeloJunior/go-p2p-chat/README.md

 Make sure you have installed Go 1.11+

 1. Clone this repository
-2. Execute the command `go build -o ./bin/p2pchat ./...`,
+2. Execute the command `go build -o ./bin/p2pchat ./...`

-At this moment you have the compiled binary, then to get start chatting you must run:
+At this moment you have compiled binary, then to get start chatting you must run:

 `./bin/p2pchat --nickname {username} --room {topic}`